mattdailis/travelblog/_posts/2018-03-30-Views-of-Sarajevo.md

 sweet, because of how awful the war was).
 Since the war was so recent, many people who grew up during it are adults today.

 We went to the grocery store to buy dinner.
-I ate a lot of *sudjuka*.
+I ate a lot of *sudjuka* - a type of spicy sausage.